bevyengine/bevy/release-content/release-notes/raymarched-atmosphere-space-views.md

 Bevy's atmosphere now supports a raymarched rendering path that unlocks accurate views from above the atmosphere.
 This means **Bevy 0.17** now has two atmosphere rendering modes to choose from:

 - [`AtmosphereMode::Raymarched`]
-  - Ideal for cinematic shots, planets seen from space, and flight simulator type scenes
+  - Ideal for cinematic shots, planets seen from space, and "flight simulator" type scenes
   - More accurate lighting, but slower
   - Sharper shadows through the atmosphere
 - [`AtmosphereMode::LookupTexture`]
   - This is the default
   - Great for ground level and broad outdoor scenes
-  - Less accurate lighting (especially at long distances), but faster
+  - Less accurate lighting at long distances, but faster
   - Softer shadows through the atmosphere

 To use it, add an [`Atmosphere`] component to your [`Camera`] and set the rendering method on the camera’s [`AtmosphereSettings`]: